Casey Close: Professional baseball

-Close was drafted by the New York Yankees in the seventh round of the 1986 MLB Draft.
+Close was drafted by the New York Yankees in the seventh round of the 1986 MLB draft.
 He played minor league baseball for the Oneonta Yankees (1986), Albany-Colonie Yankees (1987–1988), Columbus Clippers (1988) and Calgary Cannons (1989–1990).
 He had his best season in professional baseball in 1989 when he appeared in 95 games for Calgary (the Seattle Mariners' AAA club), batting .330 with a .503 slugging percentage, 38 extra base hits and 56 RBIs.

 Sports agent

 In 1992, Close became associated with IMG as part of its baseball division.
-In 1993, he began representing Derek Jeter and has been Jeter's agent throughout his Major League career.
+In 1993, he began representing Derek Jeter and was Jeter's agent throughout his Major League career.
 In 2006, Close left IMG and joined Creative Artists Agency (CAA).
 In January 2007, after winning the 2006 National League MVP award, Ryan Howard hired Close as his agent.
-Other baseball players who currently are or had been represented by Close include Clayton Kershaw, Zack Greinke, Derrek Lee, Ben Sheets, Michael Cuddyer, Josh Hamilton, Eric Milton, Kenny Lofton and Richie Sexson.
+Other baseball players who currently are or have been represented by Close include Clayton Kershaw, Zack Greinke, Derrek Lee, Ben Sheets, Michael Cuddyer, Josh Hamilton, Eric Milton, Kenny Lofton and Richie Sexson.
 Some of the larger deals negotiated by Close for his clients include: a five-year, $125 million contract extension for Ryan Howard in 2010; a 10-year, $189 million deal for Jeter in 2000 (at the time the second richest contract in baseball history); a three-year $51 million deal for Jeter in December 2010; a five-year $65 million deal for Derrek Lee in 2006; a one-year $10 million contract (with $2 million in performance bonuses) for Ben Sheets in 2010; and a six-year $17 million deal for Drew Henson in 2000.

 In February 2011, Close announced he was leaving CAA.
 In April 2011, it was announced he would be starting and heading the baseball division of Excel Sports Management.
 In 2012, Close negotiated the largest contract for a pitcher at the time for Zack Greinke, worth $147 million over six years for the Los Angeles Dodgers.
 In December 2013, it was announced Close would represent Japanese pitcher Masahiro Tanaka.

 In March 2022, Close negotiated a $162 million contract for first baseman Freddie Freeman with the Los Angeles Dodgers.
 In July 2022, Close filed a libel lawsuit against Fox Sports radio host Doug Gottlieb, who had claimed that Close did not present an offer from the Atlanta Braves to Freeman.